Linaro/lava/doc/v2/dispatcher-design.rst

  "setenv loadfdt 'load usb 0:1 ${fdt_addr_r} /boot/dtb-3.16.0-4-armmp-lpae''",

-The dispatcher does NOT analyze the incoming image - internal UUIDs inside an image do not change as the refactored dispatcher does **not** break up or relay the partitions.
+The dispatcher does NOT analyze the incoming image - internal UUIDs inside an image do not change as the refactored dispatcher does **not** break up or reorganise the partitions.
 Therefore, the UUIDs of partitions inside the image **MUST** be declared by the job submissions.

 Connections
 ***********